 Energinet Online is the online system, which a Shipper with a password can access via www.customerweb.energinet.dk.

-E-methane is a gas consisting primarily of methane produced through the methanation reaction between hydrogen and carbon dioxide.
+E-methane is a renewable gas consisting primarily of methane produced through the methanation reaction between hydrogen and carbon dioxide.
 The consumed hydrogen is assumed to be generated from electrolysis, hence the prefix “E”.
 The gas shall meet the quality specifications for Natural Gas in the Danish Gas System.
+The common term, Renewable Energy Source (RES), is used throughout the BfG to describe Biomethane and E-methane.

 Entry Point is the physical delivery point at which a Shipper delivers Natural Gas into the Trans- mission System from an Adjacent System, and the transport of Natural Gas through the Danish Gas System commences.